Academic Integrity and how to avoid plagiarism

 - It is assumed that all students have undertaken the Academic Integrity Module and appraised themselves of ECU’s referencing guide prior to any and all assignment submissions.
 When a student clicks the Submit button for an assignment in Blackboard it is assumed that they have checked it through Turnitin and made required improvements and thus take full responsibility for the final content.

-- For more information about Turnitin please check out this Submitting Assessments page and also look at ECU’s Referencing Guide.
+- For more information about Turnitin and ECU’s Referencing Guide, click here.

 - For further information about academic integrity and ECU’s policies, please visit the student academic integrity website here.